-As the father to six men “under construction,” one question is perpetually at the forefront of my mind:
+As the father to six men “under construction,” this question is perpetually at the forefront of my mind.

 The American Rangers provides a supplementary venue for that interaction, reinforcement and development – a new kind of ministry grounded in Catholic tenets, rigorous in its defense and encouragement of real boyhood, and focused on developing principled, rugged men of God.
 Fathers and male mentors learning, and growing personally, and working with boys, training them, setting the example with a loving, yet firm conviction that inspires, encourages and enables our boys to grow in mind, body and soul – to be ready for manhood!

 My hope is that after browsing these pages, you’ll be inspired to join us, through participation or support, in the journey.